Mägenwil railway station

 Mägenwil is a railway station in the municipality of Mägenwil in the Swiss canton of Aargau.
 The station is located on the Heitersberg line.

-The station is served by service S11 of the Zurich S-Bahn.
+The station was rebuilt in 2019–2023 to permit the construction of a new connecting track between the Heitersberg line and the Brugg–Hendschiken railway line.

+Services

+As of the December 2023 timetable change the following services stop at Mägenwil: